 - The national language of Luxembourgers is Luxembourgish.

 - Laws are in French.

 - The language of the government: Luxembourgish, German, and French can be used.

 - Administrative questions: if a citizen asks a question in Luxembourgish, German, or French, the administration must reply, as far as possible, in the language in they asked it in.

 There are several ways that you can learn a language in Luxembourg.
 Inlingua is one of the world’s largest language training organizations and has a center situated in Hesperange.
 InLingua is one of the world’s leading language training organizations, with 345 Language Centers in 43 countries.

 Yes Academy is another language school teaching several foreign languages, and is in the capital.

 Prolingua is an independent language school specializing in language training for professional people.
 The company is from Luxembourg and offers its services in Luxembourg and the border regions.

 At www.languages.lu you can find language courses and have works translated.

 Want to blend in and learn the native tongue?
-There are several schools that can help with learning Luxembourgish, such as the Centre de Langues et de Culture, the Ecole privée GrandJean and the Centre Européen des Langues et de la Communication.
+There are several schools that can help with learning the Luxembourgish language, such as the Centre de Langues et de Culture, the Ecole privée GrandJean and the Centre Européen des Langues et de la Communication.